teejayen/teejayen.github.io/books/a-guide-to-the-good-life.md

 >What Stoics discover, though, is that willpower is like muscle power: The more they exercise their muscles, the stronger they get, and the more they exercise their will, the stronger it gets.
 Indeed, by practicing Stoic self-denial techniques over a long period, Stoics can transform themselves into individuals remarkable for their courage and self-control.

 >We will shrug off their insults and slights.
 We will also shrug off any praise they might direct our way.
-Indeed, Epictetus thinks the admiration of other people is a negative barometer of our progress as Stoics: “If people think you amount to something, distrust yourself.”5
+Indeed, Epictetus thinks the admiration of other people is a negative barometer of our progress as Stoics: "If people think you amount to something, distrust yourself."

 >The Stoics, as we have seen, think we cannot be selective in doing our social duty: There will be times when we must associate with annoying, misguided, or malicious people in order to work for common interests.
 We can, however, be selective about whom we befriend.
 The Stoics therefore recommend that we avoid befriending people whose values have been corrupted, for fear that their values will contaminate ours.
 We should instead seek, as friends, people who share our (proper Stoic) values and in particular, people who are doing a better job than we are of living in accordance with these values.
 And while enjoying the companionship of these individuals, we should work hard to learn what we can from them.